A Lasting Power of Attorney (LPA) allows you to plan ahead by appointing someone you trust to make decisions on your behalf.

 For further advice or information, please contact us or ask for one of our free information leaflets.

-Please contact Peter Tanner by email at PeterT@carpenterssolicitors.co.uk or by telephone on 020 8669 5145 for further information.
+Please contact the team by email at LPAs@carpenterssolicitors.co.uk or telephone 020 8669 5145 for further information.

 All aspects of Civil Litigation including: Employment disputes, Personal injury claims, Clinical Negligence claims, Landlord and Tenant disputes, Debt Recovery, Boundary Disputes.